PayTrace/paytrace_ruby/README.md

 #Adding Optional Fields

 transaction = Transaction.Sale(
+  {
     amount: "1.00",
     credit_card: {
         card_number: "1111222233334444",
         expiration_year: 14,
         expiration_month: 3
     },
-    optional: {
     email:"me@example.com",
     description:"This is a test",
-      tax_amount: ".50",
+    tax_amount:".50",
     discretionary_data:"This is some data that is discretionary" }
 )

 ```